Child Temperament: Traits, Types, And Tips To Manage

 3. Use positive parenting

-The way you talk to your child who is excessively active, moody, intensely reactive, or hypersensitive plays a major role in deciding how they react to any situation.
+The way you talk to your child who is excessively active, moody, intensely reactive, or hypersensitive plays a major role in shaping the parent-child relationship and how they respond to any situation.
 An encouraging parent may be more successful in helping a child adjust to change and teaching them to verbalize their feelings.
 In addition, a parent who is aware of how their own reactivity and temperament affect the child may be better able to control their child and guide them towards socially acceptable behaviors.

 protip_icon Research finds